All job seekers should be using bullet points for their resumes.

 The purpose of the resume summary section is to hook the reader in.

 It includes a short passage of text that summarizes your career highlights and professional strengths.
-Alternatively, it’s used to showcase your career objectives.
+Alternatively, it’s used to showcase your resume objectives.

 You’re not going into detail since your resume sections do that for you.
 Here, you’re only making statements about your expertise.